QianDiLin/proxmox-homelab/README.md

 ![Grafana DashBoard](images/Loki-Grafana_Logs.png)

 (I also set up Grafana via Loki and Pormtail.
-This I found as a great excerise for deploying agents, writing configs, and learning to pull logs from Virtual Machines.
-More in the next project)
+This I found as a great excerise for deploying agents, writing configs, and learning to pull logs from Virtual Machines)

 ![Proxmox Backup Server](images/PBS_Webinterface.png)